MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

     public static int ODD = 0;

-also adding both fields to the theme code
+also adding both fields to the theme code.

-The colors added to the DarkTheme Constructor
+The colors added to the DarkTheme Constructor:

 .. code-block:: java

     this.EVEN = Colors.WHITE;
     this.ODD = 0xe5e9eb;

-The colors added to the LightTheme Constructor
+The colors added to the LightTheme Constructor:

 .. code-block:: java